DeckofAdventures/TheGame/1_Mechanics/01_PlayerGuide_Brief.md

    - Your movement is limited by the Speed value on your character sheet, showing the maximum number of spaces you can move on a grid.
 The average speed is 6.
    - Your character sheet will give you optional actions that you can take listed under Powers, but you can always try something new.
-Work with your GM to determine whether an action is possible in the circumstances.
+Ask your GM if your idea is possible under circumstances.
    - If you get hit, you can expend a Fate card to nullify 1 point of damage.
    - Depending on the type of attack or amount of damage, you may get Stunned, Knocked Out, Blinded/Deafened or Entangled, and need to undo this effect.
 For a full list of effects and their rules, consult the Full Players Guide.